splunk/ponydocs/INSTALL.md

 F.A.Q.
 ------

-Q. Why do I get an error "Table 'ponydocs_doclinks' doesn't exist"?
+Q. Why do I get the error "Table 'ponydocs_doclinks' doesn't exist"?
-A. You likely missed running the schema.sql file in step 3.
+A. You didn't apply schema.sql to your database in step 3.

-Q. Why can't I edit or create any docs pages?
+Q. Why can't I edit or create any content?
-A. Go back to step 6 and make sure your user is in the in the correct productShortName-docteam group(s)
+A. Review step 6 and make sure your user is in the in the correct productShortName-docteam group(s)

-Q. I've created all the pages, but the drop down for "product version" or "select manual" is empty.
+Q. I've created all the pages, but the drop down for "Product Version" or "select Manual" is empty.
 Why?
-A. Reset to the backup you made before starting and try again.
+A. Make sure the ponydocs skin is installed correctly.
+   If you can't find anything wrong, restore your backup and try again from the beginning.
-   Though there are some corners you can paint yourself into, this system has been tested and should work if you follow the steps in order.
+   This system has been tested and should work if you follow the steps in order.

 Q. When I click "View PDF" I get an error, "Failed to create PDF.
 Our team is looking into it."
-A. Follow step 11 to install HTMLDOC.
+A. Follow step 11 and install HTMLDOC.
-   Check that the web user can write to the images directory in your MediaWiki install.
+   Check that the web server can write to the images directory in your MediaWiki install.

 Q. How come the vanilla ponydocs skin shipping with the extension doesn't look anything like docs.splunk.com?
-A. The web development team has greatly extended the skin shipping with ponydocs.
+A. Splunk as extended their skin without porting all enhancements back to PonyDocs.
-   Long term, the plan is to port all delta of features between the two so that the entire docs.splunk.com feature set is available in the ponydocs skin.
+   Our long-term plan is to port all Splunk-only features back to the PonyDocs skin, and to remove as many features as possible from the skin and into the extension

 HISTORY
 -------